Love You Too Tour: European Tour

 On July 4, 2025, Ledisi embarked on the first part of her European Tour which commenced at the Rudolstadt-Festival in Germany.
 The first part of the tour played for nine dates.
 The tour came to a brief halt due to the upcoming release of her thirteenth studio album For Dinah, which was released on October 3, 2025.
 She embarked on the Ledisi for Dinah Tour, which played four dates from October 2 to October 6, 2025.

 On October 9, 2025, the European Tour resumed with Ledisi performing at the O2 Shepherd's Bush Empire in Shepherd's Bush, West London.
+The set list was altered to include songs from her album For Dinah, which was released on October 3, 2025.
 The tour concluded at Kino SC on October 25, 2025, in Zagreb, Croatia.